rmf3mc/covid-comp24/README.md

 ## Getting Started

-This section will guide you through setting up the environment and running the implementation in this repository.
-Follow these steps to get started with EfficientNet-SAM for COVID-19 detection:
+This section for setting up the environment and running the implementation in this repository:

 1. **Clone the Repository**: Start by cloning this repository to your local machine:

    ```bash
    git clone https://github.com/rmf3mc/covid-comp24
    cd EfficientNet-SAM